Dibarra11/Pewlett-Hackard-Analysis/README.md

 ## Results

 Based on the following four tables, we obtain the desired information for employees whom might retire soon.

-The table shows employees who where born between years 1952 ans 1955.
+The table 1 shows employees who where born between years 1952 ans 1955.

 ![image](Resources/1.png)
 ![image](Resources/1-1.png)

+Table 2